ngi-nix/summer-of-nix/2026/repository-report-2024-02-2026-01.md

+---
-# NGIpkgs repository report 2026-01
+title: NGIpkgs repository report
+subtitle: "Reporting period: February 1, 2024 to January 31, 2026"
+author:
+- Fedi Jamoussi
+- Ivan Minčík
+geometry: a4paper, margin=1.5in
+linestretch: 1.05
+numbersections: true
+colorlinks: true
+...

 The main role of the NixOS Foundation within the NGI Zero consortium is to make software available as Nix packages.
 This is in order to make the projects